kwesiObuobi/udacity-fyyur-project/README.md

 We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
 Let's make that happen!

 ## Tasks Completed
-:white_check_mark: Connected the application to a local database
+* :white_check_mark: Connected the application to a local database
-:white_check_mark: Set up normalized  models for the objects supported in the web app models section of `app.py`
+* :white_check_mark: Set up normalized  models for the objects supported in the web app models section of `app.py`
-:white_check_mark: Implemeted missing model properties and relationships using database migrations via Flask-Migrate
+* :white_check_mark: Implemeted missing model properties and relationships using database migrations via Flask-Migrate. <br/>
-:white_check_mark: Implemented form submissions for creating new Venues, Artists, and Shows.
+* :white_check_mark: Implemented form submissions for creating new Venues, Artists, and Shows.
 Proper constraints were set to duplicate or nonsensical form submissions.
-Ensured form submissions could create proper new records in the database.
+Ensured form submissions could create proper new records in the database. <br/>
-:white_check_mark: Implemented the controllers for listing venues, artists, and shows.
+* :white_check_mark: Implemented the controllers for listing venues, artists, and shows. <br/>
-:white_check_mark: Implemented search functionality, powering the `search` endpoints which serve the application's search functionalities.
+* :white_check_mark: Implemented search functionality, powering the `search` endpoints which serve the application's search functionalities. <br/>
-:white_check_mark: Served venue and artist details pages, powering the `<venue|artist>/<id>` endpoints which power the details pages.
+* :white_check_mark: Served venue and artist details pages, powering the `<venue|artist>/<id>` endpoints which power the details pages.

 ## Tech Stack (Dependencies)